Skip to main content

 Dos Equis

-Dos Equis rose to popularity as one of the first breweries in Mexico.
+Dos Equis lager rose to popularity as one of the first breweries in Mexico.
 The beer is recognizable by its large double Xs on the bottle that got it its name.
 This beer is sweet and grainy with a smooth aftertaste.
 Nothing pretentious here, Dos Equis is a straightforward lager with mostly undetectable notes of citrus.

 The beer is a straw color with medium but small carbonation, which is characteristic of Mexican beers.
 Dos Equis has a subtle flavor and hardly any scent, suggesting the beer is brewed with few hops and other adjuncts.